Alexiou981/elite-escapes/README.md

 *(Define the purpose, target audience, and user goals.)*

 Elite Escapes was designed to offer users a seamless online experience for exploring and booking exclusive travel packages.
 The website aims to simplify the booking process, provide clear information about available packages, and enable easy management of user bookings and personal information.
-The target audience includes travelers seeking convenient and trustworthy online booking services for premium holiday experiences.
+The target audience includes both solo travelers but also families seeking convenient and trustworthy online booking services for premium and unforgetable holiday experiences.

 ### Scope

-*(Describe features, project goals, and user needs.)*

 The key features of Elite Escapes were carefully selected to meet user expectations and enhance the overall booking experience: